ritua2/BOINCatTACC/api/README.md

 **Email Privacy Concerns**
 Your email will not be shared with any users within or outside your organization, nor will it be used for any promotional materials or commercial events.
-Your email will only be used for BOINC notifications, such as success/failed jobs, dockerfile build, etc.
+Your email will only be used for BOINC notifications, such as success/failed jobs, dockerfile builds, etc.

 -------